hzeller/bant/README.md

  * Given a directory with a bazel project, parses all BUILD files including the external ones that bazel had extracted in `bazel-${project}/external/`

-### Next steps
+### Nice-to-have TODO

   * Provide DWYU 'depend on what you use' feature: look at headers that sources include and suggest targets that provide these headers to depend on.
-  * variable-expand and const-evaluate expressions.
+  * variable-expand and const-evaluate expressions to flatten the info.
-  * provide a path query language to extract in a way that the output then can be used for scripting.
+  * Maybe a path query language to extract in a way that the output then can be used for scripting.

 Synopsis: